AT A GLANCE

 WORK EXPERIENCE

-9 years at Srishti Manipal Institute of art, design, and technology
+Facilitator at Srishti Manipal Institute of art, design, and technology since 2015

 INTEREST AREAS